 - Sending a PagerDuty webhook notification that creates an incident ticket

 A trigger can be associated with any number of defined actions.
-For more about actions, see Manage Alert Actions in Control Center.
+For more about actions, see Manage Control Center Alert Actions for Confluent Platform.

-To learn how to configure some example triggers and actions, see Example Triggers and Actions for Control Center Alerts Usage Example for Confluent Platform.
+To learn how to configure some example triggers and actions, see Control Center Alerts Usage Example for Confluent Platform.